Assistant Professor of Urban & Regional Planning

 PhD, University of Illinois at Chicago, 2008

-Doussard received a Ph.D. and M.U.P.P. from the University of Illinois at Chicago, where he was a long-time associate of the Center for Urban Economic Development, and a B.A. from Columbia College.
-His past and current research partners include the Service Employees International Union, the Association of Community Organizations for Reform Now, the United Food and Commercial Workers, UNITE HERE!, the Humboldt Park Chamber of Commerce, Women Employed, Action Now, Local First Chicago, the Illinois Department of Revenue and the U.S. Department of Defense.
+Doussard received a B.A. from Columbia College, and his M.U.P.P. and Ph.D. from the University of Illinois at Chicago, where he was long-time associate of the Center for Urban Economic Development.
+His past and current research partners include EnterpriseWorks, Fast Food Forward, the Service Employees International Union, the Association of Community Organizations for Reform Now, the United Food and Commercial Workers, UNITE HERE!, the Humboldt Park Chamber of Commerce, Women Employed, Action Now, Local First Chicago, the Illinois Department of Revenue and the U.S. Department of Defense.

 Temple Hoyne Buell Hall

 611 Taft Drive

 Champaign, IL 61820